tseli0s/nvdialog/assets/README.txt

 headers as well from somewhere, perhaps from the Releases.
 If that's the case, keep reading to get started.
 Otherwise, visit https://github.com/AndroGR/nvdialog/ and see there for more.

-You should have either a .so file file in the same folder in this file.
+You should have either a .so file or a .dll file in the same folder in this file.
 This is the actual library itself.
-You can copy this somewhere in your project or even on a system-wide path, like /usr/lib.
-The prebuilt library shipped is a 64-bit, hardened library with the Adwaita backend enabled.
+You can copy this somewhere in your project or even on a system-wide path, like /usr/lib for GNU/Linux.
+The prebuilt library shipped is a 64-bit binary with aggressive (-O3) optimizations as well as CMake-specific ones.
 Just make sure your project finds it at runtime, usually by setting LD_LIBRARY_PATH.

 There should also be another folder named 'include'.
 This folder contains all the headers.
 You should copy this folder EXACTLY with the same layout structure as it is, somewhere that your project can find.
-Also indicate to your compiler the headers are there in the first place.
+Also indicate to your compiler the headers are there in the first place, by using the -I flag or by setting it in your IDE.
-Otherwise,

 For support, open an issue on the GitHub of NvDialog: https://github.com/AndroGR/nvdialog/issues.
 Feel free to also use the discussions, for suggestions or questions you may have.